-Mothers generally prefer home cooked barley cereal.
-In case you are purchasing barley from stores, make sure they are pearled or hulled, as whole barley can be removed easily from hull.
+Mothers generally prefer home-cooked barley cereal.
+In case you are purchasing barley from stores, make sure they are pearled or hulled, as whole barley can be removed easily from the hull.
 See to it the grain is powered well in a food processor or blender.

-- Never buy whole barley for your baby as the germ layer is hard to digest.
+- Never buy the whole barley for your baby as the germ layer is hard to digest.

 - You can store pearled barley for several months in a cool and dry place.
 Store them in airtight containers and preferably place them in a refrigerator.

 - Look for the ‘best if used by …date’ on the pack.

 - If you aren’t using your barley frequently, it’s good to check if it is still fresh and worth consuming.

 - Pearled barley cooks up fast, which is one of the biggest advantages associated with it.